SeatPlan Logo

 The Nutcracker is one of the most famous ballets ever produced, and has played a festive season at the London Coliseum for more than 50 years.
 It is so popular that is often sells out in advance, and theatregoers book ahead to make sure the whole family can enjoy this iconic show together.

-More recently, choreographer Matthew Bourne’s productions have become very popular.
+Choreographer Matthew Bourne’s productions are always very popular.
 His distinctive style often blends dance with other influences such as musical theatre.
-Some of his most well-known works are Matthew Bourne's Nutcracker!, Matthew Bourne's Swan Lake which famously had an all-male company of swans, and The Red Shoes.
+Some of his most well-known works are Matthew Bourne's Nutcracker!, Matthew Bourne's Swan Lake which famously had an all-male company of swans, and The Red Shoes

 What should I wear to the ballet in London?